Black Widow Murders: Perpetrators

 Olga Rutterschmidt was born in Hungary in 1933.
 She emigrated to the United States in 1957 and owned a coffee shop in Los Angeles with her husband.
 Having divorced, she moved to Hollywood in the 1970s.

 Helen Golay was born in Texas in 1931.
 She lived in a $1.5 million home and also was a landlord, owning three further properties.

-As of November 2022, Rutterschmidt is serving her sentence at Central California Women's Facility, whilst Golay is at California Institution for Women.
+Rutterschmidt had been serving her sentence at Central California Women's Facility, and passed away while serving her sentence in April 2015.
+Golay had been at California Institution for Women and passed away while serving her sentence in June 2017.

 The trial

 The women pleaded not guilty to the murders and nine counts of fraud.

 A third homeless man, Jimmy Covington, 48, testified at trial that he had been approached by Rutterschmidt.
 Covington asserted she took him to a Burger King restaurant for a meal, where she promised him shelter and assistance with obtaining welfare and other services for the destitute.
 He testified that he had moved out after a few days, due to growing suspicious when Golay and Rutterschmidt asked him to sign documents and demanded his date of birth, Social Security Number and other identifying information.
 By then, Golay and Rutterschmidt had already filled out one life insurance policy application for Covington.

 The case was described, by Deputy District Attorney Shellie Samuels, who prosecuted it, as "like Arsenic and Old Lace, but it doesn't have Cary Grant."

 The prosecution's case included secretly recorded conversations between Golay and Rutterschmidt when they were in jail.
 Rutterschmidt told Golay in one conversation "You did all these insurances extra.
 That's what raised the suspicion.
 You can't do that.
 Stupidity.
 You're going to go to jail, honey.
 They going to lock you up."
 Suspicion had in fact been raised when a detective happened to overhear a colleague discussing a case whose features closely resembled that of another one.

-Both Golay and Rutterschmidt were convicted in Los Angeles, California, in April 2008, of conspiracy to murder Vados and McDavid, and of the first-degree murder of Vados.
+Both Golay and Rutterschmidt were convicted in Los Angeles, California, in April 2008, for conspiracy to murder Vados and McDavid, and for the first-degree murder of Vados.
 Golay was convicted of the first-degree murder of McDavid.
 Convictions on the several counts spanned a week, because one juror had to go on a trip and be replaced by an alternate.
 The original jury reached a deadlock over the final two counts against Rutterschmidt, but after the alternate juror was introduced the trial judge ordered the jury to recommence deliberations.
 Both women were sentenced to consecutive life terms in California state prison, without possibility of parole.

-Appeals to the convictions and sentences would be denied and judgments upheld, at first on August 18, 2009 by the Court of Appeal, Second District, Division 5, State of California, and ultimately by the California Supreme Court on October 28, 2012.
+Appeals to the convictions and sentences would be denied and judgments upheld, at first on August 18, 2009, by the Court of Appeal, Second District, Division 5, State of California, and ultimately by the California Supreme Court on October 28, 2012.